Get thicker, fuller hair with dermatologist developed treatments

 These effects are more concerning, so let your healthcare provider know if you’re experiencing any of them.

-Like topical minoxidil, oral minoxidil may also lead to an increase in hair shedding when you first start it.
-This is a temporary side effect that will ultimately set off new hair regrowth.
+Like topical minoxidil, oral minoxidil may lead to an increase in hair shedding when you first start it.
+This is a temporary side effect that’ll ultimately set off new hair regrowth.

-Another important note on minoxidil for women: Side effects can also affect your baby if you’re nursing or breastfeeding.
+Side effects could potentially affect your baby if you’re breastfeeding.
 While the risks of breastfeeding on minoxidil aren’t well-known, it’s generally not recommended.

 It’s also not a good idea to use it during pregnancy.
 Speak with a medical provider if you’re considering using minoxidil while pregnant or breastfeeding.

 A 2022 review of 32 articles evaluated whether topical finasteride is safe and effective for hair loss.
-In one study, a seven-day treatment of twice-daily finasteride 0.25% topical solution was found to be equally effective as a once-daily finasteride 1-milligram oral tablet.
+In a study comparing topical 0.25% finasteride spray to 1-milligram oral finasteride, the treatments were found to be equally effective after 24 weeks of use.

-The authors concluded that using finasteride topically, such as in a combination spray, is generally safe.
+The authors concluded that using finasteride topically, like in a combination spray, is generally safe.
 Compared to taking finasteride orally, this form of treatment also reduces the risk of whole-body side effects like sexual dysfunction.

-Regardless, the most common side effects of topical minoxidil and finasteride sprays appear to be related to where it’s applied, such as:
+The most common side effects of two-in-one topical minoxidil and finasteride products appear to be related to where it’s applied, such as:

 • Itchy scalp